vegaprotocol/documentation/docs/node-operators/how-to/propose-protocol-upgrades.md

 	--output "json"
 ```

 #### b.
-Prepare a network configuration
+Prepare network configuration
 After you propose a protocol upgrade, prepare your configuration.

 1. The Vega core configuration (`<VEGA-NETWORK-HOME>/config/node/config.toml`)- only if there were changes
 2. The Tendermint configuration (`<TENDERMINT-HOME>/config/config.toml`)  - only if there were changes
 3. The data node configuration (`<VEGA-NETWORK-HOME>/config/data-node/config.toml`) - only if there were changes and you are running data-node.

-You can see the following link to track changes in the configuration: [Configuration changes ↗](https://github.com/vegaprotocol/vega/blob/develop/UPGRADING.md#configuration-changes)
+Track changes in the configuration between versions in the upgrading readme: [Configuration changes ↗](https://github.com/vegaprotocol/vega/blob/develop/UPGRADING.md#configuration-changes)

 You must prepare the above configs whether you are running vega with a visor or not.

 ### 3a.
-Prepare the Visor configuration
+Prepare Visor configuration
-You can skip this step if you are not running Visor.
+You can skip to the next step if you are not running Visor.

 1. Create the new version folder in the `<VEGA-VISOR-HOME>`, e.g., for version `v0.68.2`, run the following command: `mkdir -p <VEGA-VISOR-HOME>/v0.68.2`.
 2. Create the run configuration and put it in the folder created in the previous point (see example below)